-Choose a Kubernetes-Native Approach to Network Security
+Choose a Kubernetes-Native Approach to Container Network Security

 Kubernetes makes static IP addresses obsolete.
 Teams are dependent on the application context and Kubernetes metadata to segment the network.
 Layer 3 container firewalls use a man-in-the-middle approach to implement decisions, but tamper with the underlying Kubernetes infrastructure.
 The better approach is to have the Kubernetes platform handle the implementation.

 Apply Kubernetes-Native Microsegmentation